vertica/VerticaPy/docs/source/examples_learn_winequality.rst

     vp.__version__

 Connect to Vertica.
 This example uses an existing connection called "VerticaDSN."
-For details on how to create a connection, use see the `connection tutorial <https://www.vertica.com/python/documentation/1.1.x/html/connection.html>`_.
+For details on how to create a connection, use see the :ref:`connection` tutorial.
 You can skip the below cell if you already have an established connection.

 .. code-block:: python